 If we had looked solely at Facebook-attributed sales, we’d have been missing out on these crucial buyer insights.

 When it comes to creating a “single source of truth” for your reporting, we’re not just talking about sales.
-You’ll also need to consider how brand awareness raised through social media advertising could have an effect on your on-site conversions.
+You’ll also need to consider how brand awareness raised through social media advertising could affect your on-site conversions.

 Our clients frequently see lifts in website conversion rates in correlation with our social media campaigns, meaning our efforts are working even if Facebook-attributed sales are down.
 However, without reviewing a client’s internal metrics on revenue and sales, those effects may have gone unnoticed — and frequently do among teams that only look at Meta’s reporting platform.

-Need help creating an omnichannel reporting dashboard like this?
+Need help creating an omnichannel reporting dashboard?
 Contact our team to get started.

-In days past, Facebook was all an online business needed to succeed in the paid social realm.
+Facebook used to be all an online business needed to succeed in the paid social realm.
 But, as audiences shrink and more advertisers saturate the platform, results will continue to diminish.

 Our recommendation: Diversify your efforts to new and exciting social media channels like Pinterest, Reddit, LinkedIn, and more.